kubernetes-sigs/gateway-api/geps/gep-696/index.md

 the content into the GEP as online documents are easier to lose -- e.g. owner messes up the permissions, accidental deletion)

 Write here "What" we want to do.
-What is the idea of the proposal
+What is the proposal aiming to do?

 ## Purpose (Why and Who)

 Write here "Why" we want to do it.
 What problems are being solved?
-What personas are the target of this proposal, and why this proposal will make their lifes better.
+What personas are the target of this proposal, and why will this proposal will make their lives better?

 ## API
 (... details, can point to PR with changes)